Important First Bank COVID-19 Information and Resources

 While we hope COVID-19 doesn’t affect you, please be aware that our Customer Care team is standing by ready to assist you with any questions or concerns you may have.
 Please feel free to contact us at (855) 673-3368.
 You can also visit our HELP/FAQ page located on firstbank.servicingdivision.com under the “HELP” menu.

 For Our Team Members and Locations…

-Has implemented continual education of our team members regarding the importance of proper hygiene.
+- Implemented continual education of our team members regarding the importance of proper hygiene.
 We have also increased stocks and availability of soap, sanitizing wipes and hand sanitizer in all of our locations.

 As the situation continues to be fluid, we will do our best to keep you up to date during these unique circumstances.
-On behalf of everyone at First Bank, we are sending our heartfelt thoughts to you and your loved ones.
+As a nation focused on recovery, we know there will be continued changes at the federal, state, and local level as we work towards solutions for our consumers.
+At First Bank, we consistently monitor for these updates.